centau/ecr/docs/api/Registry.md

     Adds the component to the entity with the given value if the entity does not already have the component.

-    Changes the component's value for the given entity if the entity already has the component.
+    Changes the component value for the given entity if the entity already has the component.

     Will error if value is `nil`.